aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ### Test the solution
 ---------------

-This application implements all required components for our solution. it consists of two basic Amazon API Gateway endpoints backed by AWS Lambda functions.
+This application implements all required components for the solution. it consists of two basic Amazon API Gateway endpoints backed by AWS Lambda functions.
 The deployment process also initializes the API Version Mapping DynamoDB table with the values provided earlier in the deployment process.

-Run following commands to see the created mappings:
+Run the following commands to see the created mappings:

 ```bash
 STACK_NAME=$(grep stack_name ~/environment/api-gateway-header-based-versioning/samconfig.toml | awk -F\= '{gsub(/"/, "", $2); gsub(/ /, "", $2); print $2}')